SEO for Small Businesses: What Still Works

 At Tingalls, we work with a ton of small businesses who want better search visibility but don’t want to get sucked into endless monthly retainers or confusing “SEO packages.”
 Good news: you don’t need any of that to start seeing results.

+First, start with the content you can control.
 Think of SEO like maintaining your car.
 You don’t need a full engine rebuild every month, but you do need oil changes, clean filters, and air in the tires.
+Your website works the same way.

 1. Clean up your website structure

 A confusing website makes Google work harder, and when Google works harder… it ranks you lower.
+Your site should read like a clear outline, not a maze.
+That means:

 • Each service has its own page

-• Each page has a clear headline
+• Each page has a clear headline (H1) with keyword-rich, skimmable subheads

-2. Add helpful content, not keyword stuffing
+2. Add helpful content, not just keywords

-• Answering real customer questions
+• Answer real customer questions

-• Using headings to organize ideas
+• Using headings and subheads to organize ideas

 3. Make sure your website loads quickly

 A slow site is like making someone wait in line at a gas station behind a guy buying 42 scratch-off tickets.
 They bail.
+Quick fixes:

-• Compress images
+• Compress images to web resolution

 • Use modern hosting